 The holidays can bring such stress.
 The last thing you want to do is run yourself ragged.
 Try to get a good night’s sleep.
 You don’t want to turn into a Grinch or get sick during the holidays.
 So get your rest.

 - Stock your fridge with healthy meals

 Like I said, the holidays are filled with temptations.
 Just because you indulged earlier in the day doesn’t mean you have to continue that night.
 Balance out your indulgence with some healthy meals.
-You’ll feel a lot better doing so.
+You’ll feel a lot better in doing so.

 - Last but not least, focus on fun, not the food

 Counting calories and thinking about all the food you shouldn’t be eating is exhausting!
 Don’t get worked about food during the holidays.
-It’s supposed to be fun time of year filled with family and friends so don’t sweat the small stuff.
+It’s supposed to be a fun time of year filled with family and friends so don’t sweat the small stuff.
 Allow yourself to indulge here and there but balance it with healthier meals and workouts.

 How are you staying healthy this holiday season?

 XO- Samantha Leigh